 Practice Makes Perfect

 Like any new skill it takes time to perfect how to deliver the lessons.
 I am constantly referring back to my Princesses, Dragons and Helicopter Stories book to help make my helicopter sessions run smoothly.
 I want to take every opportunity to get the children involved and engaged, using expressive language and developing acting confidence.
-In time I'll update this post with more of my own classes videos but for now I'll leave you with a lovely video of Trisha working her magic with the children.
+In time I'll update this post with more of my own class videos but for now I'll leave you with a lovely video of Trisha working her magic with the children.
 I highly recommend that every teacher get their hands on a copy of this book in their personal collection.
 I found it a very easy read, and full of practical teaching ideas as well as addressing many ways to approach difficulties that may arise such as under confident children or EAL children.
 Helicopter Stories is suitable for everyone regardless of academic ability or language competence.
 I would love to see Helicopter stories rolled out in all pre-school right the way up through primary.
 Developing the concept alongside children's language skills as they grow.
 I would absolutely recommend that every teacher/school has a copy of this book.
-It’s not just for infant.
-Lasses but pre-school as well as older classes.
+It’s not just for infant classes but pre-school as well as older classes.

 I would like to thank the children who kindly consented to having their work samples and/or photographs used on this website.
 Infant Education was granted parental permission for the participation of their children on this website.

 © InfantEducation.ie 2019.
 Unauthorized use and/or duplication of this material without express and written permission from this site’s author and owner is strictly prohibited.
 Excerpts and links may be used, provided that full and clear credit is given to InfantEducation.ie with appropriate and specific direction to the original content.